lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

 The primary developer (Dave Mills) for SAL is responsible for ensuring the necessary work is completed and the new version is ready.

-Upgrading DDS (OpenSplice)
+Upgrading Kafka
 ==========================

-Upgrading the communication backplane via updating the OpenSplice version requires care and extra lead time.
+Upgrading the communication backplane via updating the Kafka version requires care and extra lead time.
-The DDS oversight committee (Dave Mills, Tiago Ribeiro, Michael Reuter [advisory]) will make the determination if a new version of OpenSplice is ready for incorporation into a new cycle.
+The Kafka oversight committee (Dave Mills, Tiago Ribeiro, Michael Reuter [advisory]) will make the determination if a new version of Kafka is ready for incorporation into a new cycle.
 This determination requires dedicated testing from the main members of committee to ensure readiness.
-Cycle builds upgrading OpenSplice have longer testing periods split into two phases.
+Cycle builds upgrading Kafka have longer testing periods split into two phases.
 The first phase builds a smaller section of the control system components and deploys them for testing on the TTS.
 Work is done to ensure that this small system is operating within the normal parameters.
 The second phase happens when the full system is built as part of the standard deployment operations.